-For the fiscal years ended June 30, 2012 and 2011, the Company did not recognize any benefits from employee stock activity deductions, and therefore the Company did not reduce actual current tax liabilities, or record any increases to capital in excess of par value, for those years in connection with such benefits.
+For the fiscal years ended June 30, 2012 and 2011, the Company did not recognize any benefit for a deduction related to employee stock activity.
+Therefore, the Company had not reduced actual current tax liabilities, or recorded any increases to capital in excess of par value, for either of these years in connection with such benefits.